AnneJ17/android-cheat-sheet/README.md

   - Map: Used to alter the emitted data.
 It modifies each item emitted by a source Observable and emits the modified item.
   - FlatMap:  Used when the order is not important and want to send all the network calls simultaneously
   - ConcatMap: Unlike FlatMap, maintains the order of items and waits for the current Observable to complete its job before emitting the next one. more suitable when you want to maintain the order of execution.
   - SwitchMap: Used when you want to discard the response and consider the latest one.
-It oneunsubscribe from previous source Observable whenever new item started emitting, thus always emitting the items from current Observable (e.g. Instant search).
+It unsubscribe from previous source Observable whenever new item started emitting, thus always emitting the items from current Observable (e.g. Instant search).

 * **Firebase**